Legal help, services and support for private residential landlords

 No. On the commencement date, all fixed-term assured and assured shorthold tenancies will convert to periodic assured tenancies.

-After the commencement date, it will not be possible for landlords to create any fixed terms (for tenancies affected by the act) and any attempt to do so will:
+After the commencement date (1 May 2026), it will not be possible for landlords to create any fixed terms (for tenancies affected by the act) and any attempt to do so will:

 I have written a fairly detailed post about this on my Landlord Law Blog.

-The Bill makes several key changes affecting rent:
+The Act makes several key changes affecting rent:

 These are the new rules about rent in advance, which can be divided into three separate situations: